ABOUT

 CURRENT PROJECTS

-SONG/ LAND/ SEA | Water Warnings (2024-2025) a commissioned piece by the Rose Kennedy Greenway Conservancy - a project focusing the climate crisis and the devastating results of global warming, sea levels rising and coastal flooding - resulting in environmental racism connected to gentrification and displacement of communities based around the site of the Big Dig (1991-2006).
+SONG/ LAND/ SEA | WAI Water Warnings (2024-2025) a commissioned piece by the Rose Kennedy Greenway Conservancy is a public art and performative series focusing on the climate crisis and the devastating results of global warming, sea levels rising and coastal flooding resulting in environmental racism connected to gentrification and displacement of communities resulting from the construction of the John F. Fitzgerald Expressway (1954-1959), and further impacted by the Big Dig (1991-2006), a mega-construction project which placed the Expressway underground and built a park on top, The Greenway, which opened in 2008.
 This work implores viewers to confront the realities of climate change and mobilize toward collective resilience and justice.
 Climate change is not a distant threat but an urgent reality, exacerbating existing inequalities and disproportionately impacting marginalized communities.
-Along the Greenway this installation resides along Chinatown where the effects of environmental racism are keenly felt, with neighboring Roxbury and Dorchester facing the brunt of urban heat islands.
-SONG/ LAND/ SEA | Water Warnings emerges as a public art installation and performance series serving as a warning of environmental change, echoing a dire warning amidst the accelerating climate crisis.
-As our earth undergoes rapid transformation, this work stands as a stark reminder of the profound shifts reshaping the coastline of the City of Boston.
+Along the Greenway this installation resides across from Chinatown where the effects of environmental racism are keenly felt, with neighboring Roxbury and Dorchester facing the brunt of urban heat islands.

 @ lani.asuncion | @revolutionaryayat | @dfp_dutyfreeparadise | digitalsoup.events | @digital.soup